alexvasilkov/GestureViews/index.md

-# GestureViews #

-ImageView and FrameLayout with gestures control and position animation.

 Main goal of this library is to make images viewing process as smooth as possible and to make it easier for developers to integrate it into their apps.